boypt/openssh-rpms/README.md

 # OpenSSH RPMs for old CentOS

-For some reasons I have to maintain OpenSSH up to date packages for CentOS versions that are no longer have supports.
+For some reasons I have to maintain OpenSSH up to date for CentOSs that are no longer have supports.

 This openssh package has OpenSSL statically linked.